awesomephant/walker-in-the-landscape/index.md

 Narrator

-...She lay clothed in vast swathes of light.
-Shadows cast upon Her skin as She blocks the sunlight in its tracks.
+...She lay clothed in vast swathes of light. <span data-image="/assets/images/shadows.jpg">Shadows cast upon Her skin</span> as She blocks the sunlight in its tracks.
 For many, this -...

 Walker